West Bengal Industrial Development Corporation

 • i.
 Export Promotion Cell (EPC)

-Under the purview of Department of MSME&T:
+Under the purview of Department of MSME & T:

 • i.
 West Bengal State Export Promotion Society (WBSEPS)

-Recently, a slew of measures have been taken by the State Government to boost the export potential of the State, including the formulation of a New Export Policy, aims to make Bengal the 'Global trading hub of India' by doubling the share of State in the country's total annual exports over the next decade (2023-33).
-Apart from that, Reconstitution of State Export Committee, Formation of International Trade & Logistics Sector Committee, New Industrial & Economic Corridor Policy, Suvidha Vehicles Facilitation System Portal, Boosting E-commerce based Exports, Emphasis on GI Tags, Establishment of Export Facilitation Centre (EFC) - all have gained accolades from stakeholders and industry leaders from national and international arena.
+Recently, a slew of measures have been taken by the State Government to boost the export potential of the State, including the formulation of a New Export Promotion Policy, aims to make Bengal the ‘Global trading hub of India’ by doubling the share of State in the country’s total annual exports over the next decade (2023-33).
+Apart from that, Reconstitution of State Export Committee, Formation of International Trade & Logistics Sector Committee, New Industrial & Economic Corridor Policy, Suvidha Vehicles Facilitation System Portal, Boosting E-commerce based Exports, Emphasis on GI Tags, Establishment of Export Facilitation Centre (EFC) and Export Clinics – all have gained accolades from stakeholders and industry leaders from national and international arena.

 GPD India